+SATISFACTORY\\\\\NEEDS IMPROVEMENT\\\\\UNSATISFACTORY\\\\\

-SATISFACTORY NEEDS IMPROVEMENT UNSATISFACTORY Evaluator's Comment: Response (optional): Criterion 7: Efforts Towards Improvement.
+Criterion 7: Efforts Towards Improvement.
 The teacher demonstrates an awareness of his/her limitations and strengths by efforts to improve or enhance competence.

-7.1 Has attempted to complete growth plans delineated during previous evaluation; 7.2 Seeks advice and input regarding areas and techniques for self-improvement.
+7.1 Has attempted to complete growth plans delineated during previous evaluation;

+7.2 Seeks advice and input regarding areas and techniques for self-improvement.

 7.3 Accepts constructive criticism and implements suggestions for improvement.

-SATISFACTORY NEEDS IMPROVEMENT UNSATISFACTORY Evaluator's Comment: Response (optional): Criterion 8: Professional Conduct.
+Criterion 8: Professional Conduct.
 The teacher demonstrates professionalism through compliance with applicable rules and regulations of the State of Washington, the policies of the Tonasket School District and procedures established within the individual schools.

 8.1 Shares in school responsibility.

 8.2 Respects the confidentiality of information that is made available as a result of his/her role as a staff member.

 8.3 Maintains good working relationships with parents.
-SATISFACTORY NEEDS IMPROVEMENT UNSATISFACTORY